-The Cannabis Advisory Group (CAG) is holding a golfing networking event on September 19th featuring former NFL player Ricky Williams.
+The Cannabis Advisory Group (CAG) cannabis advocacy organization is holding a golfing networking event on September 19th featuring former NFL player Ricky Williams.

-CAG advocates Jacqueline Ferraro and Alan Hans-Cohen noted you don’t have to golf to attend the event On Monday, September 19th starting at 12:30 pm at the Forsgate Country Club in Monroe Twp. in Middlesex County.
+CAG advocates Jacqueline Ferraro and Alan Hans-Cohen noted you don’t have to golf to attend the event.
+It’s Monday, September 19th starting at 12:30 pm at the Forsgate Country Club in Monroe in Middlesex County.

-“It’s a great event for everyone to kick back and relax, meet new people, and see some familiar faces,” Ferraro said.
+“It’s a great event for everyone to kick back and rela.
+Meet new people, and see some familiar faces,” Ferraro said.

 Funds from tickets, sponsorships, and a silent auction will go to Medgar Evers College, Minority Cannabis Academy, and Balanced Veteran’s Network.